Explore The Adirondacks By Car: Accessible Sights, Attractions & Activities In The Northern Region

 The Ausable River has two sections that come together in a small hamlet known as Ausable Forks.
 You can see the fork for yourself behind the Hollywood Theatre on Main Street (Route 9N).
 This is a quick little stop, but makes a great spot to grab a snack or lunch in town.

 At the foot of Clinton Street in Keeseville, you'll discover a foot bridge dating back to 1888.
 While some may call it a swing bridge due the movement as you walk it, that is a misnomer.
 This suspension bridge gives great views of the Ausable River and the old mill.
 This bridge and two others in town are listed on the National Register of Historic Places.

 For the more adventurous, take a tour of the Ausable Chasm and get an unparalleled view of Rainbow Falls.
-The Classic tour is a one-mile walk before you hop onto a raft or tube and float down the Ausable River.
+The Classic Tour is a one-mile walk before you hop onto a raft or tube and float down the Ausable River.
 This waterfall can also be seen from the Ausable Chasm Bridge where US Route 9 crosses the chasm.
 It's open to both cars and pedestrians.
-Ausable Chasm is open year round, however, reservations are required in the winter.
+Ausable Chasm is open year round and reservations are required.

 For your return trip, you can follow Route 9 back down to Elizabethtown, or hop onto the Northway (I-87) at Exit 34 after coming back through Keeseville.